-If you're tired of scrolling through the seemingly endless list of shows on Netflix to figure out what to watch, you'll be pleased to hear that we've done the hard work for you and found the best shows on the streaming platform in the UK.
+If you're tired of scrolling through the seemingly endless list of shows on Netflix to figure out what to watch, you'll be pleased to hear that we've done the hard work for you and found the best series available right now on the streaming platform in the UK.
 If you fancy watching a movie, see the best movies on Netflix UK instead.

 Note that the shows - and films - on offer on Netflix UK may differ from the selection available to US subscribers, but you can still watch US Netflix from the UK.
 If you're looking for upcoming shows, why not check out our guide to what's coming soon on Netflix?